Las Vegas Sands beats Wall Street estimates on ongoing tourism recovery in Macau

 The company's operating capacity now stands at about 12,000 rooms, as hotel occupancy rates increase.

-The company's revenue rose to $2.80 billion in the quarter ended Sept.
-30, up from $1.01 billion a year earlier, and above analysts' estimates of $2.72 billion as per LSEG data.
+The company's revenue rose to US$2.80 billion in the quarter ended Sep 30, up from US$1.01 billion a year earlier, and above analysts' estimates of US$2.72 billion as per LSEG data.

 Adjusted earnings came in at 55 cents per share, while analysts on average expected earnings of 54 cents per share.